dougeby/IntuneDocs/intune-user-help/send-logs-to-microsoft-android.md

 # Send logs to the Company Portal developers for Android devices

 Sometimes the Company Portal app may close unexpectedly.
-App developers want to hear from you when this happens, so they can find the root cause and prevent future occurences.
-Errors, like this one, are detailed on your device in a special document called a _diagnostic log_.
+App developers want to hear from you when unexpected behavior occurs, so they can find the root cause and prevent future occurrences.
+Such errors are detailed on your device in a special document called a _diagnostic log_.
 The Company Portal team needs the Company Portal-specific logs to diagnose the problem.

 > [!Note]
 > To make it easier for your company support to find the cause of the problem, turn on _verbose logging_.
 Verbose logging records all details about an error and includes these details in the report.
 Find out how to [turn on verbose logging here](use-verbose-logging-to-help-your-it-administrator-fix-device-issues-android.md).